Squirrels and squirrel biology

-The grey squirrel is highly adaptable, unlike it's native red cousin (Sciurus vulgaris) which requirements of habitat very specific.
-The decline and the removal of the red squirrel is caused by grey's.
-The fact that the grey squirrel is a carriers of pox, to which red squirrels succumb, but grey's have an intrinsic resistance is also an important reason to get rid of grey's and implement a control programme.
+Grey squirrels are highly adaptable, unlike it’s native red cousin (Sciurus vulgaris).
+In contrast, they require a habitat which is very specific.
+Decline and the removal of the red squirrel is caused by grey’s presence.
+Grey squirrels are also carriers of pox, to which red squirrels succumb.
+However grey’s have an intrinsic resistance for this virus.
+This is also an important reason to get rid of grey’s and implement a control programme.

-Red squirrels are protected under the Wildlife and Countryside Act 1981, unlike the grey squirrel which is classed as a non-native invasive pest species.
+Red squirrels are protected under the Wildlife and Countryside Act 1981.
+In contrast, grey squirrels are classed as a non-native invasive pest species.
 Because of this live-trapped grey squirrels cannot be released!

-Grey squirrels build nests made up of branches and leaves high up in trees, called dreys, for protection and for breeding.
-Litters of approximately 3 young are born after a gestation period of 1.5 months and are leaving the nest in June.
+Grey squirrels build nests made up of branches and leaves high up in trees, called dreys.
+They are used for protection and for breeding.
+Litters of approximately 3 young are born after a gestation period of 1.5 months.
+They leave the nest in June.
 A second litter of young grey squirrels is produced which leave the nest late summer.
-The grey squirrel will be capable of breeding after at the age of 7-12 months and can live up to 10 years in the wild, but the mean life expectancy is 2 years.
+Grey squirrels will be capable of breeding after at the age of 7-12 months and can live up to 10 years in the wild.
+However, the mean life expectancy is 2 years.

 Squirrel damage and reasons to remove squirrels

-In forestry effective control is vital as they can stip bark from trees causing trees to die or resulting in a malformed trunk and reducing the commercial value of timber.
-The potential damage caused are all valid incentives to remove squirrels.
+In forestry effective control is vital as they can stip bark from trees.
+This can cause trees to die or result in a malformed trunk, thereby reducing the commercial value of timber.
+The damage caused are all valid incentives to remove squirrels.

 Squirrel Catching, trapping, removal services in Wigan, Bolton, Preston and Liverpool